Skip to content

 ssh your-agent "export PATH=/opt/homebrew/bin:/opt/homebrew/sbin:\$PATH; openclaw status"

-Tailscale Serve (Dashboard Access)
+Tailscale Serve (Dashboard & Control UI)

 Terminal window